 If any of the above scenarios sound familiar my questions for you include the following: What would your life be like if you were free from these barriers/struggles?
 What if you felt more empowered to take care of yourself, stand up for your needs/wants, and felt free to communciate openly?
 What if you were able to reduce feelings of anxiety, depression, regret, and shame?
 Did you know it's possible?

-If you relate to any of the following questions, I'd love for you to call for a free consultation so we can discuss how therapy can help improve your life: - How do I manage symptoms of depression? - How do I manage my anxiety? - How do I stop from being triggered by others? - How do I control impulsivity? - How do I learn to believe in myself? - How do I set boundaries? - How do I overcome my addiction? - What should I do if I'm struggling with abandonment or attachment issues? - How do I learn to have fun? - How do I stop over-reacting? - How do I work through perfectionism? - How do I improve communication with my spouse/loved one? - How do I identify and express what I feel? - How do I stop abusive patterns in my family? - How do I learn to trust myself? - How do I overcome shame? - How do I learn to trust others? - How do I heal from rape? - How do I overcome incest? - What is codependency?
+If you relate to any of the following questions, I'd love for you to call for a free consultation so we can discuss how therapy can help improve your life: - How do I manage symptoms of depression? - How do I stop acting out in rage? - How do I manage my anxiety? - How do I stop from being triggered by others? - How do I control impulsivity? - How do I learn to believe in myself? - How do I set boundaries? - How do I overcome my addiction? - What should I do if I'm struggling with abandonment or attachment issues? - How do I learn to have fun? - How do I stop over-reacting? - How do I work through perfectionism? - How do I improve communication with my spouse/loved one? - How do I identify and express what I feel? - How do I stop abusive patterns in my family? - How do I learn to trust myself? - How do I overcome shame? - How do I learn to trust others? - How do I heal from rape? - How do I overcome incest? - What is codependency?
 If I'm struggling with it, what do I do? - How do I work through trauma/PTSD?
 How do I know if I've got the symptoms? - I've never done therapy but I know I'm struggling and I'm scared to reach out for help.
 What should I do?